 2) Can you help me?

 The first step is to decide what keyword you want to target.
 A great tool to use is the Google Adwords Keyword Tool.
-In order to get an accurate picture of the monthly searches performed be sure to click the “exact match” box located on the left hand side.
-Any other number here will just provide you will false hopes.
+In order to get an accurate picture of the monthly searches performed be sure to click the “exact match” box located on the left-hand side.
+Any other number here will just provide you will false hope.

 Pro Tip: Don’t get caught up on the larger keywords.
 Sure they will bring more traffic but if you are new to SEO you probably don’t have the experience to achieve the rankings.
 Stick with the longer keywords as they will be easier to achieve at least for starting out.

 Choose carefully the keywords you want to use.
 To start I would plan at least 3-4 medium size keywords and then another 4-5 longer keywords associated with each main keyword.
 Here is an example:

 So essential you are starting off with 15-25 keywords to target for your website.
 Each page should target the 3-4 medium size keywords you picked.
 Do not make the mistake of trying to cram all your keywords onto one page.
 It is much easier to target a handful of related keywords to a page verse too many.

 Now that you have the keywords picked out you need to write quality content for your pages.
 In this step, it is important to write for the readers and try not to stuff your pages full of your keywords.
 Use your keyword phrases once and that’s really all you need.

 The title of your page also known as the “title tag” is a very important aspect of on-page optimization.
 I usually choose my main keyword that encompasses the next highest search term.

 This will help me rank for “Red Widgets” as well as “Red Widgets Online” so we are killing two birds with one stone.